Main ChatGPT Cybersecurity Risks

 Imposters and impersonation

 Imposters are some of the most common types of Internet scams these days.
-Cybercriminals use these methods, pretending to be legitimate companies, popular bloggers, financial advisors, and other organizations or experts users tend to trust.
-However, they often fail to stick to a convincing tone when trying to impersonate legit services in their scammy messages and phishing attempts.
+Cybercriminals resort to such techniques, posing as reputable businesses, famous bloggers, financial consultants, and other entities or specialists that users are likely to trust.
+Nonetheless, they also do not tend to stay within a persuasive voice when attempting to mimic authentic services in their spamine mail and phishing.
 Unfortunately, the ability of ChatGPT to provide human-like responses can become an effective tool for taking social engineering tricks to the next level.

 For instance, suppose you received a message from a threat actor trying to convince you they are reputable crypto investment consultants.
 Thanks to ChatGPT, it will be easier for them to send compelling messages that cause no suspicion.